 It’s that easy and now you can be sure that we have been notified!

+Yes.
 We understand that scheduling these days is a complicated task and that your child may occasionally need to miss a class.
-When this happens, they can view their missed assignments and attempt independent make-ups from home or attend a free Drop-in Lab at the Carmel Valley Classroom to receive additional support.
-Please check with your teacher about current lab times.
+When this happens, they can view attend a Make-Up Lab at the Carmel Valley location or the San Marcos District Office.
+Please visit our website to book a Make-Up Lab time.

-You can sign up for the open lab you would like to attend and the system will send you a reminder 24 hours before the lab.
+You can sign up for the make-up lab you would like to attend and the system will send you a reminder 24 hours before the lab.

-- Select the OPEN LAB tab and use the calendar to find the date of the lab you would like to sign up for.
+- Select the MAKE-UP LAB tab and use the calendar to find the date of the lab you would like to sign up for.

 - Click on it and hit the “enroll” button.
 Select the student you would like to enroll and hit “finish” button.